vmware-tanzu/tanzu-dev-portal/content/blog/demystifying-tap-supply-chain/index.md

 ![alt_text](images/image7.png "image_tooltip")

-In the above case, any vulnerabilities that are classified as Critical, High, or UnknownSeverity will be blocked and the supply chain will be forced to error, preventing the code from being deployed into the respective environment.
+In the above case, any vulnerabilities that are classified as `Critical`, `High`, or `UnknownSeverity` will be blocked and the supply chain will be forced to error, preventing the code from being deployed into the respective environment.

 ### Where are scan results stored?